Articles Library

 And the psychiatric encroachment into normal human life suffering will create future epidemics of serious mental illness.

-On the Importance of Choice in Mental Health Care
+The Importance of Choice in Mental Health Care

 In the UK, we live in a social democracy.